Side Hustles for Beauty Professionals

 Open an Online Shop Unrelated to Beauty

-If you are crafty, have an eye for antiques and vintage items, or are merely trying to rid your house of items that no longer bring joy, you can make some cash selling things online.
+If you are crafty, have an eye for antiques and vintage items, or are merely trying to rid your house of items that no longer bring joy, you can make cash selling things online.
 Etsy is especially great for artists, while eBay and Amazon have a little something for everyone.
-If you want to sell your wardrobe or have an eye for thrift store finds that could sell at a higher price, eBay is an excellent option for this, too, as are online thrift shops like Poshmark.
+If you want to sell your wardrobe or have an eye for thrift store finds that could sell at a higher price, eBay is an excellent option for this, as are online thrift shops like Poshmark.

 Become a Sitter for Houses, Pets, or Children